suin/php-marshaller/README.md

 To see complete example code of protocols and formats, please see [example#02](./example/02-define-protocol.php).
 Also a complex example is seen in [./tests/ExampleModel/StudentProtocol.php](./tests/ExampleModel/StudentProtocol.php)

-## License

-This library is licensed under the MIT license.
-Please see [LICENSE](LICENSE.md) for more details.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more details.